-The middle school counselor is available to all students and their parents or guardians.
-They assist with solving problems and making decisions about personal and social issues, school concerns, family changes that affect the student, career exploration, drug and alcohol issues, and stress management.
+The Lodi Middle School counseling staff is available to all students and their parents or guardians.
+They assist with problem solving, making decisions about personal and social issues, school concerns, family changes that affect the student, career exploration, drug and alcohol issues, and stress management.
+In addition, the counseling department plans school wide social emotional learning opportunities for students throughout the year.

-The counselor works with students through three modes: classroom guidance units, small groups, and individual counseling.
-They also consults with parents, guardians, and the school staff as needed.
+The counseling staff works with students to assist in problem solving academic and social/emotional concerns, improve coping skills, and support healthy peer relationships and decision making.
+They also consult with parents, guardians, and the school staff as needed.

-The counselor is available to work with parents and guardians as a consultant for brief counseling regarding their children.
-Parents are encouraged to call the counselor to discuss a concern about their child, to refer their child for counseling, or for assistance in making contact with community resources.
-School counselors do not engage in long term counseling or provide therapy, as that is not the function of the school.
+The counseling staff is available to work with parents and guardians as a consultant for brief counseling regarding their children.
+Parents are encouraged to call the counseling department staff to discuss a concern about their child or for assistance in making contact with community resources.
+The counseling staff members offer short term individual and small group opportunities, crisis intervention, and other appropriate resources.
+The counseling staff does not engage in long term counseling or provide therapy.